The weather was threatening, (The weatherman said it was going to rain) but as it turned out we did not get wet.

 This class formed some strong friendships as they went thru the strenuous exercise and excitement of learning a new set of skills that would allow them to go to places that no other people had been.

-I recently had the opportunity to visit a friend up in Canada… this was a wonderful place to go if you enjoy the outdoors and especially if you enjoy tree climbing.
+I recently had the opportunity to visit a friend up in Canada and do some tree climbing… this was a wonderful place to go if you enjoy the outdoors and especially if you enjoy tree climbing.
 Vancouver Island is a beautiful place with plenty of unspoiled countryside to explore.

 I would highly recommend it as a vacation destination to anyone looking for a place to get away, slow down and just plain enjoy what life and nature have to offer!

 And then you get to the tree climbing part of the trip…

 227 feet up in a Douglas Fir Tree, A great way to look at the world!